How does this medication work? What will it do for me?

 - have delirium tremens (e.g., confusion, diarrhea, shaking, fever, hallucinations, disorientation) associated with alcohol withdrawal

 - have increased carbon dioxide levels in the blood

 - have increased intracranial pressure (increased pressure inside the head), cerebrospinal pressure (increased pressure inside the head and spine), or head injury

-- have mild or intermittent pain that can otherwise be managed
+- have mild or intermittent pain that can be managed with other pain medications

 - have severe central nervous system (CNS) depression (slowed nervous system)